 The best and fastest way to track your progress is doing a 5-minute all-out test.

-Nevertheless, it should always be remembered that any performance test is only an indirect indicator of what really matters: Race performance.
+Nevertheless, athletes should never forget that any performance test is only an indirect indicator of what matters: Race performance.

-If you are dreaming about finishing top 10 at a 3K pursuit then a 5-minute test might be relevant.
-Though, this test should never stand alone, because your overall goal is to get your bike to ride as fast as possible, so you can finish in the top 10.
+If you dream about finishing top 10 at a 3K pursuit, then a 5-minute test might be relevant.
+Again, though, this test should never stand alone because your overall goal is to get your bike to ride as fast as possible so that you can finish in the top 10.